MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-pipeline.md

 np-2018-05-2546-hQ
 ```

 Try a few more queries to get a sense of what the search engine returns directly so that you can compare it with an LLM-enabled response.
-Rerun the previous script with this query: "how much of the earth is covered in water"?
+Rerun the previous script with this query: `"how much of the earth is covered in water"`?

 Results from this second query should look similar to the following results, which are lightly edited for concision.

-With this example, it's easier to spot how chunks are returned verbatim, and how keyword and similarity search identify top matches.
-This specific chunk definitely has information about water and coverage over the earth, but it's not exactly relevant to the query.
-Semantic ranking would find a better answer, but as a next step, let's see how to connect Azure AI Search to an LLM for conversational search.

 ```
 Score: 0.03333333507180214